To top of page

 Suntory Group Migrant Worker Employment Guidelines

-Regarding migrant workers, who are vulnerable to forced labor, in February 2023 we established the “Suntory Group Migrant Worker Employment Guidelines,” an internal policy that gives guidance to own operations related divisions as well as suppliers and business partners on how to prevent risks from materializing, and also how to provide remedy based on the IHRB’s “Employer Pays Principle” in the case that risks have materialized.
-These guidelines define the main issues that migrant workers might face, and specify the steps that can be taken in response.
+Regarding migrant workers, who are vulnerable to forced labor, in February 2023 we established the “Suntory Group Migrant Worker Employment Guidelines,” an internal policy that gives guidance to our relevant departments as well as suppliers and business partners on how to prevent risks from materializing, and also how to provide remedy based on the IHRB’s “Employer Pays Principle” in the case that risks have materialized.
+These guidelines define the main issues that migrant workers might face and specify the steps that can be taken in response.

 <Key Points from the Migrant Worker Employment Guidelines>